spring-io/start.spring.io/.github/ISSUE_TEMPLATE/add-entry-proposal.md

 ## Ongoing maintenance
-To ensure that the Spring Boot community has a good experience with your starter, it should be kept up-to-date with the latest Spring Boot releases and maintenenace releases should be shipped as needed.
+To ensure that the Spring Boot community has a good experience with your starter, it should be kept up-to-date with the latest Spring Boot releases and maintenance releases should be shipped as needed.
 When a new release is made, a pull request should be made to this project to ensure that the Spring Boot community are using the latest version